-Since the $550 million fundraising goal was reached, the new hall is set to open two years ahead of schedule.
+Since the $550 million fundraising goal was reached, the new hall managed to open on budget and two years ahead of schedule.

-New Yorkers will soon be able to enjoy the New York Philharmonic in a state-of-the-art theater that will be “home for an orchestra of the 21st century,” said Deborah Borda, Linda and Mitch Hart President and CEO of the New York Philharmonic.
+New Yorkers can enjoy the New York Philharmonic in a state-of-the-art theater that will be “home for an orchestra of the 21st century,” said Deborah Borda, Linda and Mitch Hart President and CEO of the New York Philharmonic.

-The new theater design by Diamond Schmitt Architects along with acoustician Paul Scarbrough and theater designer Joshua Dachs will emphasize acoustics in the space to enrich the beautiful performances that will be held there.
-The design’s flexibility will allow the space to accommodate a multitude of performances from a semi-staged opera to amplified pop and rock concerts.
+The new theater design by Diamond Schmitt Architects along with acoustician Paul Scarbrough and theater designer Joshua Dachs emphasizes acoustics in the space to enrich the beautiful performances that will be held there.
+The design’s flexibility allows the space to accommodate a multitude of performances from a semi-staged opera to amplified pop and rock concerts.

-Furthermore, the theater will create a more intimate environment, improving sightlines by removing 500 seats from the theater, pushing the stage 25 feet forward, and bringing audiences 30% closer.
+Furthermore, the theater creates a more intimate environment, improving sightlines by removing 500 seats from the theater, pushing the stage 25 feet forward, and bringing audiences 30% closer.

-Beech wood walls will surround the audience and performers, as flower petal fabric will cover the seats and firefly light fixtures will loom overhead.
+Beech wood walls surround the audience and performers, as flower petal fabric cover the seats and firefly light fixtures loom overhead.

-Beyond improving the overall “concert-going experience,” the hall will create new public spaces for multi-cultural uses.
-Tens of thousands of square feet will be dedicated to the community and free public performances.
+Beyond improving the overall “concert-going experience,” the hall creates new public spaces for multi-cultural uses.
+Tens of thousands of square feet have been dedicated to the community and free public performances.

-Previous office space on Broadway and 65th Street will make way for a smaller venue called “Sidewalk Studio.”
+Previous office space on Broadway and 65th Street make way for a smaller venue called “Sidewalk Studio.”
 Here, visitors can enjoy everything from talks, readings, after-school activities, film screenings, and smaller performances.
 Stay tuned as an exciting cafe is expected to open later in November with outdoor seating on the same level as the Sidewalk Studio!

 The main focus of the hall’s public spaces will be the Grand Promenade.
 This elegant, open space will feature a large bar that will grant access to the outer terrace.
-Two additional bars will be located at the east and west corners of the First Tier.
+Two additional bars are located at the east and west corners of the First Tier.

-New Yorkers will be able to catch prime people-watching and an array of events set to happen in the central space.
+New Yorkers can catch prime people-watching and an array of events set to happen in the central space.
 More information is to come about a potential restaurant, patrons lounge, and “music box.”

 “The new David Geffen Hall will be NYC’s cultural hub, teeming with excitement from early morning to late at night—a place where New Yorkers will drop by just to see what’s happening, knowing they will find welcoming public spaces offering dynamic free entertainment, food, fun, art and culture in addition to the superb performances of the NY Philharmonic,” said Katherine Farley, Chair of the Board of Directors at Lincoln Center.